 Why isn't my outage appearing on the outage map?

 If your outage isn't appearing on the map, please be sure it has been reported.
-You can do so by logging into your online account or by calling the customer service numbers listed above.
+You can do so by logging into your online account, reporting through the MyNOVEC mobile app, or reporting by phone.
 Once reported, the outage could take up to 15 minutes to appear on the map.

 How are restoration times determined?

 When an outage is initially reported, our Outage Management System provides an estimate for restoration based on current reported field conditions.
 After arriving on scene, repair crews will often update that estimate as more information becomes available.

 How do you decide whose power to restore first?

 After resolving any issues that may have occurred at a substation or transmission line, NOVEC crews begin restoring power to areas serving the greatest number of customers and continue working until all customers have been restored.
 We understand that losing power is inconvenient and frustrating.
 NOVEC provides service restoration estimates based on the best information available to enable you to make informed decisions regarding your home and family.